 How do you approach a job offer at a startup?

-Inquire and get all the information needed to understand not only accepting the offer, but salary increases over time. —Liz Morgan
+Get all the information needed to understand not only accepting the offer but salary increases over time.

 How can you know your market value?